 Popular Monitor Comparisons

 The LG 27GX700A-B is a 27-inch, 1440p OLED gaming monitor with a 280Hz refresh rate.
-It's part of the first group of models that feature the new fourth-gen RGB Tandem OLED panel, competing with the Gigabyte MO27Q28G and the ASUS XG27AQWMG.
+It's part of the first group of models that feature the new fourth-gen RGB Tandem OLED panel, competing with the Gigabyte MO27Q28G and the ASUS ROG Strix OLED XG27AQWMG.
 This new panel allows the monitor to get brighter than previous-generation OLED panels.
 It also has better color purity than other WOLEDs, like the LG 27GX790A-B, but colors still aren't as vivid as on a QD-OLED, like the MSI MPG 271QRX QD-OLED.
 However, it overbrightens content, so it prioritizes brightness over accuracy in HDR.
 It also has some other issues, such as vertical banding in dark scenes and the lack of premium features, including DisplayPort 2.1 bandwidth.
-While it's far from the perfect monitor, it's still a fantastic gaming OLED that offers a fast refresh rate and smooth feel, and it costs less than higher-end 4k OLEDs.
+While it's far from a perfect monitor, it's still a fantastic gaming OLED that offers a fast refresh rate and smooth feel, and it costs less than higher-end 4k OLEDs.

 Also see our recommendations for the best 240Hz monitors, the best 1440p gaming monitors, and the best 27-inch gaming monitors.